jamesbconner/Sync2NAS/README.md

 ## Introduction

-This Python script synchronizes files from an SFTP server to a NAS, integrates with the TMDB API for metadata enrichment, and manages the data using an SQLite database.
+This Python script synchronizes files from an SFTP server to a NAS, integrates with the TMDB API for metadata enrichment, and manages the data using a pluggable database backend (SQLite, PostgreSQL, or Milvus).
 It supports routing downloaded media files into organized directories, creating and managing show records, and updating episode information.

 ## Service Test Coverage